kdave/btrfs-progs/Documentation/Custom-ioctls.rst

 - query/set a subset of features on a mounted filesystem

-Programming documentaion of the ioctls is in the manual page :doc:`btrfs-ioctl`.
+Programming documentation of the ioctls is in the manual page :doc:`btrfs-ioctl`.